benhoIIand/grunt-cache-bust/README.md

 Type: `String`
 Default value: `grunt-cache-bust.json`

 The file path and name of the exported JSON.
-It is exported relative to baseDir.
+It is exported relative to `baseDir`.

 #### options.length
 Type: `Number`